1919 Norfolk race riot: Incident

 In July 1919, residents of Norfolk, Virginia, planned a week-long celebration to honor the return of black troops to their city.
 During the celebration, it was alleged that a fight broke out between African Americans attending the event.
 White police moved in to make arrests, which sparked a riot that quickly spread to the black neighborhoods of the city.
 Alarmed, the city authorities called in police reserves and requested help from the navy.
 The naval base armed 100 sailors and 18 marines, and sent them into the fray to restore order.
 The clashes between whites and blacks that day resulted in two deaths and several injuries.
 Police officers C.H.
 Sheldon and B.C.
 Vick were shot in the foot and the leg, respectively.

 Aftermath

 The uprising in Norfolk was one of several incidents of civil unrest that are now known as the American Red Summer of 1919.
 Attacks on black communities and white oppression spread to more than three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
-Most deaths occurred in rural areas during events like the Elaine race riot in Arkansas, where an estimated 100 to 240 blacks and 5 whites were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 blacks and 5 whites were killed.
 Other major events of Red Summer were the Chicago race riot and Washington D.C.
 Race Riot, which caused 38 and 39 deaths, respectively.
 Both riots had many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.